Akal Takht: History

-Originally known as the Akal Bunga, the building directly opposite the Harmandir Sahib was founded by sixth Sikh Guru, Guru Hargobind, as a symbol of political sovereignty and where spiritual and temporal concerns of the Sikh people could be addressed.
+Originally known as the Akal Bunga, the building directly opposite the Harmandir Sahib was founded by the sixth Sikh Guru, Guru Hargobind, as a symbol of political sovereignty, and where the spiritual and temporal concerns of the Sikh people could be addressed.
 Along with Baba Buddha and Bhai Gurdas, the sixth Sikh Guru built a 9-foot-high concrete slab.
 When Guru Hargobind revealed the platform on 15 June 1606, he put on two swords: one indicated his spiritual authority (piri) and the other, his temporal authority (miri).
 According to Kanwarjit Singh Kang, the platform raised by Guru Hargobind was built in 1609, a later dating.

 The first-ever structure erected on the premises was an open brick platform consecrated by Guru Hargobind.
 Later, a hall would be erected at the site.

 In the 18th century, Ahmed Shah Abdali and Massa Rangar led a series of attacks on the Akal Takht and Harmandir Sahib.
 Takht which is on the first floor was rebuilt in brick in 1774, under Sultan-ul-Qaum Jassa Singh Ahluwalia (1718–1783) – the leader of the Sikh Confederacy in Punjab.
 The renovations during the 18th century gave the building a "better shape".
 An Udasi mahant by the name of Pritam Das (founder of Akhara Sangalwara, also located nearby) was responsible for originally installing the dual Nishan Sahibs at the Akal Takht.

 Maharaja Ranjit Singh's revamping of the building in the first half of the 19th century raised the number of stories of the structure to five.
 Hari Singh Nalwa, a general of Maharaja Ranjit Singh, decorated the Akal Takht with gold and is responsible for adding the golden dome at the top of the edifice.
 The murals that had existed in the original building had been painted around the mid-19th century.
 There were murals decorating the walls of the first and second stories.

 The structure was then rebuilt twice: once immediately after Operation Blue Star in 1984 and then again in 1986.